Fujifilm X-T2 vs Sony A7S II

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T2 and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the A7S II have been discontinued, but can regularly be found used on ebay.
 The A7S II was replaced by the Sony A7S III, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-T2 and A7S II can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Is the Fujifilm X-T2 better than the Sony A7S II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.